marklishman/angular-custom-attribute-directives/article.md

 ---> host.component.ts

-### The First Directive
+### The Container Directive

-This is because the first directive is binding to any section with the the `hover
+This is because the first directive is binding to any `section` element with a `container` class, not a specific custom attribute.

+---> container.directive.ts

+_Details about the host directive here_

+### The Input Directive

+The second directive will bind itself to any text input.

+---> input.directive.ts

+_Details about the host directive here_